Amid calls for police reform, new dataset shows where police money has flowed in Congress

 Sen. Amy Klobuchar[14] (D-Minn.), who has come under recent scrutiny[15] for her record on police violence as lead prosecutor in Hennepin County, is one of the senators with the most contributions from police union and law enforcement PACs.

 Klobuchar did not bring charges in more than two dozen cases of officer-involved fatalities during her prosecutorial tenure.
-These include a 2006 case involving Derek Chauvin, the key officer charged in Floyd’s death.
 Klobuchar, along with fellow Minnesota Sen. Tina Smith[16] (D-Minn.) is now calling[17] for an investigation by the Department of Justice’s Civil Rights Division into the “patterns and practices of racially discriminatory and violent policing in the Minneapolis Police Department” in a letter to Attorney General William Barr.

 Of the top recipients of police union and law enforcement PAC funds in the House who released statements addressing the killing of George Floyd, three have made calls for police reform — Reps.
 Hoyer, Kathy Castor[18] (D-Fla.), and Julia Brownley (D-Calf.).[19]